Maggie Smith: 2010–2015: Downton Abbey and other roles

 Smith starred as the Dowager Countess of Grantham in Downton Abbey from 2010 to 2015.

 From 2010 to 2015 Smith appeared as Violet Crawley, Dowager Countess of Grantham, in the British period drama Downton Abbey.
 This role won her three Primetime Emmy Awards for Outstanding Supporting Actress in a Limited or Anthology Series or Movie as well as a Golden Globe Award and four Screen Actors Guild Awards.
 In a March 2015 interview with Joe Utichi in The Sunday Times, Smith announced that the sixth season of Downton Abbey would be her last (it was in fact the last to be produced).

 In 2012 she played Muriel Donnelly in the British comedy The Best Exotic Marigold Hotel alongside Judi Dench, Dev Patel, Bill Nighy, Tom Wilkinson and Penelope Wilton.
 The film was distributed by Fox Searchlight and received positive reviews.
 She received a Screen Actors Guild Award nomination for the role.
-The film became a surprise box-office hit following its international release and was such a financial success; it spawned the sequel The Second Best Exotic Marigold Hotel in 2015.
+The film became a surprise box-office hit following its international release and was such a financial success it spawned the sequel The Second Best Exotic Marigold Hotel in 2015.
 Also in 2012 Smith starred in Dustin Hoffman's directorial debut, Quartet, based on Ronald Harwood's play.
 The film co-starred Tom Courtenay, Pauline Collins, Billy Connolly and Michael Gambon.
 The film premiered at the Toronto International Film Festival to positive reviews and garnered her a 10th Golden Globe nomination.
 The following year, Smith starred in the romantic comedy My Old Lady (2014) alongside Kristin Scott Thomas and Kevin Kline.

 Smith participated in the filmed event National Theatre Live: 50 Years On Stage (2013), along with many actors of the stage, including Michael Gambon and Judi Dench.
-The programme features a variety of live performances from productions by the Royal National Theatre from the past five decades: The programme features a clip from the 1964 production of Hay Fever by Noël Coward, starring Smith and Anthony Nichols, which introduces Smith giving a live monologue from The Beaux' Stratagem by George Farquhar.
+The programme features a variety of live performances from productions by the Royal National Theatre from the past five decades: The programme features a clip from the 1964 production of Hay Fever by Noël Coward, starring Smith and Anthony Nicholl, which introduces Smith giving a live monologue from The Beaux' Stratagem by George Farquhar.
 Michael Billington of The Guardian wrote of the event: "Obviously it was moving to see legendary actors, either through archival footage or live performance, repeating past successes."

 In 2015 she received rapturous reviews for her performance in the film The Lady in the Van (2015) which debuted at the Toronto International Film Festival.
 Kate Muir of The Times praised Smith's performance by writing, "Smith delivers a compelling performance...as Alan Bennett's play comes to the big screen 15 years after it premiered at the Royal National Theatre."
 Smith received a Golden Globe Award and British Academy Film Award nominations for her performance.
 On 30 October 2015, Smith appeared on BBC's The Graham Norton Show, her first appearance on a chat show in 42 years.
 During the show, Smith discussed her appearance alongside Alex Jennings in the comedy-drama film The Lady in the Van, which was directed by Nicholas Hytner.